 C.4.1 All Directors on appointment receive a full and formal update on Eurobank business and strategy along with information about their obligations under the local regulations and the Board's procedures.
-The Chairman attends Management Committees at his discretion and ensures that Directors receive necessary updates on the Bank's activities on an on-going basis.
+The Chairman attends Management Committees as required and ensures that Directors receive necessary updates on the Bank's activities on an on-going basis.